[?] Start Receiving This Blog Today By Simply Subscribing

 Some of the best soups out there are homemade, and you know exactly what is in them.
 Most of the ones I make, are meals in themselves they are so thick.
 Turkey soup just happens to be one them.
 More like a giant stew with a bit of liquid.
 Hits the spot though, and oh so filling.

-One thing that bothers me the most, is when I see someone toss the turkey carcass into the garbage within a day of having a turkey dinner.
-First of all, most people don't realize how much meat is still left on that bird, and secondly, the flavors still hidden there make for a fantasic turkey stock.
+First of all, most people don't realize how much meat is still left on that bird, and secondly, the flavors still hidden there make for a fantastic turkey stock.

 Yummy!!
 A few noodles or whatever you like added, and you've got the makings for lunch or supper all over again.